 Vick slept across from him on a bed of straw, covered with a blanket.
 Their chat with the elder the previous night had been very long and tiring, and Vick had fallen asleep as soon as they were shown to their beds.
-Snoozing with his mouth open and looking very comfortable, it always amazed him how the man could sleep anywhere without a care.
+Snoozing with his mouth open and looking very comfortable, it had always amazed him how the man could sleep so well in the most uncomfortable of situations.

-The house they were in was a small hut much like the elder’s: four walls with a shabby roof that could definitely use some improvements, and bereft of any belongings.
-It belonged to the man named Pelwin—the one he had held at sword point during their first meeting—and his family, but was allocated to them for the night.
+The house they were in was a small hut much like the elder’s: four walls with a shabby roof that could use some improvements and bereft of any belongings.
+It belonged to the man named Pelwin and his family, but was allocated to them for the night.

 A flurry of children scurried away as he opened the door.
 A few of the adults who were already out and about turned in his direction briefly, before going back to whatever they were doing.

 As he looked around, for some reason, the children that had ran away were gazing back in his direction.
-A few were watching him while others were waving and making hand gestures.
+A few were watching him while others waved and made hand gestures.

 He turned to see a young girl peeking out at him from the side of the hut.
-She looked like she wanted to run and join the others, but couldn’t because he had caught her.
+She appeared like she wanted to run and join the others but couldn’t because he had caught her.
 He smiled.
-“Hello,” he greeted and walked toward the little girl.
+“Hello,” Kaidus greeted and walked toward the young girl.
 “What is your name?”
 She stared at him without moving or uttering a word.
 “It’s okay if you want to go to your friends.
-There’s nothing to be afraid of.”
+There is nothing to be afraid of.”
 He reassured with a soft coaxing tone and saw her eyes lighten up.

 “M-Mira.”
 She meekly replied.